rikardvinge/explainpolysvm/README.rst

 - Add support for general polynomial kernels.
 In the current state, only the standard polynomial kernel is implemented; but any arbitrary polynomial kernel is expressible in the same way as the standard kernel.
 The only requirement this module have is that we can express any coefficients that are multiplied to the sum of the transformed support vectors and to keep track of the number of duplicates of the interactions.
 - Add support for multi-class problems.
 - Add support for the RBF Kernel by truncating the corresponding power series.
-- Investigate if least-square SVM, support vector regression, one-class SVM, etc. can be expressed in similar terms as done in this project for the standard SVM.
+- Investigate if least-square SVM, one-class SVM, etc. can be expressed in similar terms as done in this project for the standard SVM.

 Citations
 =========